hashicorp/terraform-provider-aws/docs/contributing/retries-and-waiters.md

 }
 ```

-Typically, the AWS Go SDK should include constants for various status field values (e.g. `StatusCreating` for `CREATING`).
+Typically, the AWS Go SDK should include constants for various status field values (e.g., `StatusCreating` for `CREATING`).
 If not, create them in a file named `aws/internal/service/{SERVICE}/consts.go`.